Introduction

 How to Purchase

-The simplest and easiest method of payment is by debit order.
+The simplest and easiest method of payment is by EFT or Debit Order.
 Follow the following steps to activate this

 facility: